Adam Island (New Brunswick)

-Adams Island is an island in the West Isles Parish of Charlotte County, New Brunswick, Canada, where the Bay of Fundy enters Passamaquoddy Bay.
+Adam Island is an island in the West Isles Parish of Charlotte County, New Brunswick, Canada, where the Bay of Fundy enters Passamaquoddy Bay.
 Chaffey's Point is on the north end of the island.

 It has been the subject of subtidal graduate studies.
 In 1978, Mackay noted a high species abundance and diversity here, and five other nearby islands.

 History

 John Adams, the Connecticut Loyalist, left from New York in the Fall Fleet of 1783 to Adams Island, New Brunswick where he was mentioned living in an1818 deed.
 In 1849, his grandson Daniel Adams built the 7-ton schooner Plover on Adams Island, which was still in commercial service in 1873.

 The north end of the island was titled Chatty's Point, and it was owned by David and John Mowat who also owned Mowat's Island.